 First you need to determine the visa that fits your situation best.
 Do you have a pension?
 Are you going to buy a house in Ecuador?
 Are you going to do missionary work?
 There's a separate visa for each circumstance.

 Non-immigrant visas come with an expiration date.
 A year or two usually.
 They can be renewed in Ecuador prior to expiring with proper documents and fees.
 You will not be able to work in most instances.
 These visas usually require that an organization or school sponsor your visa.

 Non-immigrant options include:

 Immigrant visas are issued for an indefinite amount of time.
 They would only be revoked if you no longer met the visa requirements which are reviewed each time you renew your Ecuadorian ID card.
 If you can find work, you can work on these visas.

 Options for the immigrant visa include:

 For the most part, all the visas available require you to prove you have adequate funds to live in Ecuador.
-In some instances a sponsor can be included to prove economic support.
+In some instances a sponsor can be included to provide economic support.

 A new requirement for Immigrant visas is a FBI report for those living in the US or its equivalent in other countries.